-Penetration Testing Windows 7 by Crashing the Machine using Remote Desktop Connection Vulnerabilty .
+Penetration Testing Windows 7 by Crashing the Machine Using Remote Desktop Connection Vulnerability.

-Generally we have seen Client side Exploits and payloads all the time for Windows 7 , Social Engineering Toolkit is great for such attacks .
-However Windows 7 still has a Vulnerabilty living in it , in the RDP (Remote Desktop Protocol) Port 3389 which is accessible over the LAN and the Internet .
-Over the Internet this is a little complicated due to the need of port forwarding , over the LAN this attack is as easy as a piece of cake .
+Generally, we have seen client side exploits and payloads all the time for Windows 7.
+Social Engineering Toolkit is great for these attacks; however, Windows 7 still has a vulnerability living in it, in the RDP (Remote Desktop Protocol) Port 3389 which is accessible over the LAN and the internet.
+Over the internet, this gets a little complicated due to the need for port forwarding, but over the LAN this attack is as easy as pie.

-All you need to do this penetration testing Tutorial is a Kali machine and a Victim Windows 7 Machine .
+All you need to perform this penetration testing tutorial is a Kali machine and a Victim Windows 7 Machine.

 Penetration testing Windows 7 with Kali Linux

-Lets begin the tutorial for a scenario where the Victim Windows 7 Machine is over LAN .
-All we need to get started is Windows 7 machines IP Address which you can easily get either by NMAP or IPCONFIG command (just in case you are practicing and you have the access to windows 7 Machine)
+Let’s begin the tutorial with a scenario where the victim’s Windows 7 machine is over LAN.
+All we need to get started is the IP address of the Windows 7 machines, which you can easily get either by NMAP or IPCONFIG command.

 Start MeTaSploit : msfconsole